-The IPHC considers advice from the IPHC's two advisory boards when selecting opening and closing dates for the halibut fishery.
-The opening date for all IPHC regulatory areas is March 14, 2020, which closely corresponds to the 2019 opening date of March 15.
-The closing date for the halibut fisheries in all regulatory areas is November 15, 2020.
-This date takes into account the anticipated time required to fully harvest the commercial halibut catch limits, seasonal holidays, and adequate time for IPHC staff to review the complete record of 2020 commercial catch data for use in the stock assessment process.
+The IPHC considers advice from the IPHC's two advisory boards, as well as direct testimony from the public, when selecting opening and closing dates for the commercial halibut fishery.
+The 2022 commercial halibut fishery opening date for all

+IPHC regulatory areas is March 6, 2022.
+The closing date for the commercial halibut fisheries in all IPHC regulatory areas is December 7, 2022.
+These commercial season dates are the same season dates adopted by the IPHC in 2021; they result in a longer season compared to years prior to 2021 when the commercial halibut fisheries opened mid-March and closed mid-November.
+The extended season maintains harvesting and market flexibility that stakeholders have identified as important during the current period of uncertainty.
+These commercial season dates are not expected to result in detrimental conservation effects.
+The season dates allow for the anticipated time required to fully harvest the commercial halibut catch limits, seasonal holidays, and adequate time for IPHC staff to review the complete record of 2021 commercial catch data for use in the stock assessment process.
+The IPHC also considered the time required for the administrative tasks that are linked to halibut regulations developed independently by the domestic partners when establishing these season dates.

-For Area 2A, the IPHC recommended that the non-treaty directed commercial fishery will open for 58 hours, beginning at 0800 hours on June 22 and closing at 1800 hours on June 24.
-After this first opening, if the IPHC determines that the fishing limit has not been exceeded, it may announce other Area 2A openings of up to three fishing days in duration in two-week intervals after the first Monday opening.
+For Area 2A, the IPHC recommended that the non-treaty directed commercial fishery will open for 58 hours, beginning at 0800 hours on June 28 and close at 1800 hours on June 30.
+After this first opening, if the IPHC determines that the fishing limit has not been exceeded, it may announce a second fishing period of up to three fishing days to begin on Tuesday two weeks after the first period opens.
+This season structure is consistent with the approach used during 2021 in Area 2A.
 Specific fishing period limits (vessel quota) will be determined and communicated by IPHC.